dcipicchio/Discord-SMT-bot/README.md

 Planned Features/ potential ideas:

-Summon Demons in your server - Currently implemented, plan to add a database so each member of a server can keep track of their demons, also will implement also will implement a cooldown on the command so each user can only summon every so often.
+Summon Demons in your server - Currently implemented, Started working to add Database using SQLite3 to track demon compendium of each user.
+Working on learning SQL, and will learn how to put each user into database and append demon into existing text when a user summons a demon for the first time.
+Lastly - add command that will print out all demons a user has summoned.

 Get info about demons in the game - See things such as the level, weaknesses/resistances, etc in the server.
 Implemented, plan to add things like base stats, starting skills, etc.